Cultural Anthropology and Development Sociology (BSc)

 This course provides a general theoretical introduction to visual methods, as well as hands on training regarding the anthropological use of video.
 You are introduced to the ways in which photography and video can be used in anthropological research through the production of a short ethnographic video.

-Where you will work after your study, (partly) depends on the direction you choose.
-The first year of your study, the propedeuse is determined: you will get an introduction to the field of study.
-From your second year, you will specialise.
-You will then have electives space which you can fill with electives, a minor or studying abroad.
+Where you will work after your study (partly) depends on the direction you choose.
+The first year introduces you to the field of study; from your second year on, you will specialise.
+You will be able to take electives, a minor or even study abroad.

 You can choose from a series of electives offered by the Institute of Cultural Anthropology and Development Sociology or by other institutes.
-They allow you to broaden or deepen your study.
-For more information on electives, see here.
+These allow you to broaden or deepen your study.
+For more information on electives, see the prospectus.